MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

     // Rest of implementation not shown
 }
 ```
 However, this may not always be sufficient.
 In your puzzle's class, you can override this method to include stricter checks.
-For example, in `ShortTruthTable.java`:
+An example from `ShortTruthTable.java` is shown below.
+Note that you will not be able to reuse this code, as the `validGrammar` method is Short Truth Table-specific.
+Look around at your puzzle's methods to see if a similar method has already been implemented.
 ```java
 public class ShortTruthTable extends Puzzle {
     /**